 Tai chi and qigong are martial arts of cultivating the capacity for life’s energy to flow smoothly and powerfully through the body.
 Tai chi and qigong instructors enable students to practice the essential principles of mind integrated with the body, controlled movements and breathing, internal energy generation, mindfulness, loosening, and serenity.

 Certification is not required, but the American Tai Chi and Qigong Association (ATCQA) provides a six-tier certification pathway that can inform the career progression of qigong instructors.
-The first two levels qualify students to be practitioners (150 training hours) and associate instructors (200 teaching hours) in tai chi/qigong.
+The first two levels qualify students as practitioners (150 training hours) and associate instructors (200 teaching hours) in tai chi/qigong.
 ATCQA offers three levels of solo instructor certification at 500 hours (level 1), 1,000 hours (level 2), and 2,000 hours (level 3) of experience teaching.
 At 5,000 hours, with demonstrated leadership and influence in the industry, a tai chi or qigong instructor can earn a master Instructor certification—the highest offered by ATCQA.

 The most common training format to become a yoga teacher is to engage in a 200-hour yoga teacher training in the yogic discipline of the student’s choosing.
 Licensure is not required to practice as a yoga teacher, nor is certification.
 Yoga Alliance provides Registered Yoga Teacher (RYT) certification that indicates a yoga instructor’s ability to teach classes, train trainers, teach children, and teach prenatal yoga.